nielse63/site-launch-checklist/readme.md

 ### Accessibility

-Ensures that the URL given is in compliance with the WCAG 2.0 Accessibiility Guidelines.
+Ensures that the URL given is in compliance with the WCAG 2.0 Accessibility Guidelines.
 Having a compliant site means that your content is more accessible for people with disabilities, including blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, photosensitivity, etc.

-This test uses the HTML CodeSniffer tool to evaluate the markup and determine complaince.
-Any sugguestions for improvement will be included in the output and displayed in the console.
+This test uses the HTML CodeSniffer tool to evaluate the markup and determine compliance.
+Any suggestions for improvement will be included in the output and displayed in the console.

 #### Resources: